 Christine: Virginia Monte

-Our production of Is Life Worth Living? will be staged at the 2013 Acting Irish International Theatre Festival (AIITF), to be held at Gaelic Park, Chicago, May 21-25.
-Eight theater groups from the United States, Canada and Ireland will present full-length productions at this year's festival (see AIITF link below.)
-Our production will be staged Thursday evening, May 23 at 8:00 PM.
+Our production of Is Life Worth Living? was staged at the 2013 Acting Irish International Theatre Festival (AIITF), held at Gaelic Park, Chicago, May 21-25.
+Eight theater groups from the United States, Canada and Ireland presented full-length productions at the 2013 festival (see AIITF link below.)
+Our production was staged Thursday evening, May 23 at 8:00 PM.
 Our Irish Players productions have participated in the AIITF since 2003, and have won top awards three times.
 We have staged the best of Rochester theater in Dublin, Calgary, Winnipeg, Toronto, Milwaukee, Chicago, and South Florida.
 We hosted the AIITF here in Rochester in 2008.

 2009 New York production at the Mint Theater: